Owner

 As a therapist I have a humanistic and person-centered approach and try to meet my clients where they are.
 I firmly believe in the therapeutic alliance between a client and their therapist and the work that can come from that.
 I work with children (10 and older), teens and adults.
 I have experience in working with anger management, anxiety, career counseling, coping skills, depression, eating disorders, family conflict, grief, life transition, peer relationships, relationship issues, school issues, self-esteem, self-harming, trauma and PTSD.
 I combine traditional talk therapy with art therapy to give my clients a new way to express, communicate and process whatever it is they are dealing with.
 I also love giving back to my community through volunteer work and community outreach.

 Pamela Mayhugh is a dedicated behavioral health professional with over a decade of experience specializing in addiction counseling.
-A Licensed Master Social Worker (MSW) and Advanced Alcohol and Drug Counselor (AADC) in South Carolina, Pamela brings a compassionate and evidence-based approach to her work with individuals and families affected by substance use disorders.
+A Licensed Master Social Worker (LMSW) and Advanced Alcohol and Drug Counselor (AADC) in South Carolina, Pamela brings a compassionate and evidence-based approach to her work with individuals and families affected by substance use disorders.

 Pamela earned her Bachelor of Social Work (BSW) from Marshall University in Huntington, West Virginia, in 2011 and also completed coursework at Spalding University in Louisville, Kentucky, that same year.
 She recently earned her Master of Social Work (MSW) from Walden University in 2024, further expanding her expertise in clinical practice, mental health, and community intervention.